anborg/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 ### Add new version of the manual to all other versions

 Next we need to make sure the user can select the new version in the version select boxes on all other branches.
-This procedure is different for hugo and docpad based branches.
+For docpad based branches (7.0 - 7.3), this information will not be updated.
 For hugo based branches (master, 7.4+) this means:

 ```diff